Skippeh/Schedule1RealRadioMod/README.md

 ## Compiling

-When compiling the project, if you want the plugin to be copied to your game automatically you need to define a environment variable depending on which mod loader you're using.
+When compiling the project, you have to specify which mod loader you're compiling for.
+You can do this by setting the `BEPINEX` or `MELONLOADER` environment variables or by providing a property value in the `dotnet build` command.

 ### BepInEx